Equivariant Elliptic Cohomology and Mapping Stacks: The local model.

 \subsection{The case of maximal tori}

 In this subsection we compute the equivariant elliptic Hochschild homology of smooth toric varieties equipped with the toric action of their maximal torus.
 In particular, we prove the following theorem: \begin{theorem} Let $X$ be a smooth (normal) toric variety over $\bC$, and let the maximal torus $T$ act on $X$ either with the standard toric action or with weights $\{w_1,\dots,w_n\}$ all non-zero.
-Then there is an isomorphism of quasi-coherent sheaves on $E_T$
+Then there is an isomorphism of coherent sheaves on $E_T$

-where $X^\an$ denotes the analytification of $X$, and $\El_T^0(X^\an)$ is its complexified $T$-equivariant elliptic cohomology in the sense of Grojnowski, i.e. the non-periodic version. \end{theorem}
+where $X^\an$ denotes the analytification of $X$, and $\El_T^0(X^\an)\simeq\pi_0\El_T(X^\an)$ is 0-th homotopy sheaf of the complexified $T$-equivariant elliptic cohomology of $X^\an$ as defined in Section \ref{subsection:PerlimGroj}. \end{theorem}

-The proof of theorem \ref{theorem:ellipticohoftoricvar} rests on the local computations carried out in proposition \ref{proposition:toricopen1} and \ref{proposition:toricopen2}. \begin{proof}[Proof of theorem \ref{theorem:ellipticohoftoricvar}] As $X$ is a toric variety, we can find a $T$-equivariant open cover $\cU$ by products $\bA^n\times\bG_m^k$.
-Let us assume for simplicity that $k=0$, as the case $k\neq 0$ is basically the same due to the K\"unneth formula.
+\begin{proof}[Proof of theorem \ref{theorem:ellipticohoftoricvar}] As $X$ is a toric variety, we can find a $T$-equivariant open cover $\cU$ by products $\bA^n\times\bG_m^k$.
+We assume for simplicity that $k=0$ as, by the K\"unneth formula, the case $k\neq 0$ can be treated in a very similar way.
 By the codescent property we know that the natural map

 induced by the cover $\cU$ is an effective epimorphism, and that the functor

 is a cosheaf, as explained in theorem \ref{proposition:codescentnormalvar}.
 This implies that the functor